raspberrypilearning/rpi-stress-buster-with-scratch/en/step_2.md

-## A simple switch
+## A basic switch

-In this step, you will learn how to move a sprite using a simple switch.
+Move a sprite using a basic switch.

 --- task ---